olm3ca/PixelbookOSX/README.md

 5. Test your config.plist for errors: https://opencore.slowgeek.com/

 6. Boot the MacOS installer.
 Important: if you are using an external drive, you must format it as APFS or the installer won't be able to install.
+    - If it freezes with 2 or 3 mins remaining, shut down and start up, but instead of selecting the install media, continue the installation from the target disk.

 7.